 Research Paper: 6-7 pages (not including the bibliography), typed, double-spaced.

-View a historically based, popularly produced movie (see my recommended movie) BASED ON THE SUBJECT MATTER IN THIS CLASS (a dramatized film, NOT a documentary, concerning some part of Colonial or U.S. History between 1530 and 1875).
+View a historically based, popularly produced movie (see my recommended movie) BASED ON THE SUBJECT MATTER IN THIS CLASS (a dramatized film, NOT a documentary, concerning some part of Colonial or U.S. History between 1530 and 1875, the time period of this course).
 Then research at least TWO academically based historical sources, which you will use to base your discussion, covering the same historical event(s) and/or personalities in the film.
 You should look for articles from historical journals, portions of historical books, etc., NOT to include our textbook.
 The two sources MUST be from authentic, published, SCHOLARLY oriented origins.
 Published film reviews are NOT acceptable, nor is the internet UNLESS the material is from legitimate historical data bases such as university/college or other historical institutional sites recognized as SCHOLARLY based.
 Stay away from encyclopedias as they generally are not detailed or in-depth enough for college level work.
 Write an analysis of the film using your sources as a discussion basis, describing the accuracy/inaccuracy of the film regarding its historical context and/or content; compare and contrast the historical content of the film with what your sources said actually happened.
 Where does the film go "wrong"?
 Where does it get it right?
 Most importantly, address the overall IMPORTANCE of the historical subject covered in the film with U.S. history in general.
 Make sure you include a BIBLIOGRAPHY at the end of your paper.
 Note of advice: Do not spend all of your paper rehearsing what happened in the film (the plot or story line of the film).
 Take at most up to a page describing the actual plot and characters.
 Then get into your analysis of the historical aspects of the movie.
-The paper is due: 02 May 14.
+The paper is due: 01 May 15.